 The first bacteria that a baby is exposed to has an open ground to flourish.
 This is the reason why it is extremely important for mothers-to-be to consume probiotics during pregnancy.
 These first bacterial exposures will help lay the foundation of their immune system and will teach your baby’s immune system whether to identify foods as foreign substances and attack them.
 If your baby has a robust healthy makeup of gut bacteria it will help in preventing food allergies.

-Many probiotic supplements contain strains that not only reduce the severity of several intestinal problems, but can also help prevent them.
+Many probiotic supplements have strains that not only reduce the severity of several intestinal problems, but can also help prevent them.
 Intestinal problems in children that can be relieved by consuming probiotics include bloating, gas, cramping, diarrhea, and abdominal pain.
 Probiotics for children provide relief because they support your digestive tract by functioning effectively, which in turn means smoother bowel movements.

 Research has indicated that a higher density of good gut bacteria in infants reduces their risk of developing allergies, colic, diabetes, and eczema.
 A regular intake of baby probiotics can reduce the likelihood of developing skin problems such as atopic eczema.
 This is because probiotics help by increasing the amount of good bacteria in the gut, which as mentioned above sets the tone for overall immunity.